LordMidi/ngForum/README.md

 # NgForum

-An experiment to pratice some Angular & Material.
+An experiment to pratice some Angular & Material (removed).
 The idea was a kind of forum style application.
 It has topics with its belonging posts.
 It's using the browser local storage - so no multiuser support but also no backend database needed - yehaa :-D